Career earnings

 Source: Majors That Pay You Back, Payscale.com

-For more information about academic salaries in economics, check out the Universal Academic Questionnaire (UAQ) published each year in the AEA Papers & Proceedings.
-The UAQ is a survey of U.S. economics departments taken each fall.
+For more information about academic salaries in economics, check out the Universal Academic Questionnaire (UAQ) published each year in AEA Papers and Proceedings.
+The UAQ is a survey of US economics departments taken each fall.
 One survey is addressed to the chair of the Department of Economics of each institution.
+Another resource is the annual "Survey of the Labor Market for New Ph.D.
+Hires in Economics" conducted by the Center for Business and Economic Research at the University of Arkansas.